OliverStoll/Anomaly-Detection-IIoT/README.md

-# 🧾 Federated Learning for Autoencoder-based Anomaly Detection in the Industrial IoT
+# Federated Learning for Autoencoder-based Anomaly Detection in the Industrial IoT

-This repository contains the implementation of a federated learning approach to autoencoder-based condition monitoring, focused on an industrial application in the resource-limited domain of the Internet of Things.

-As industrial IoT devices are often resource-limited, they are neither able to perform computational intense model training nor to store large amounts of data.
+This project investigates the use of autoencoders and federated learning for condition monitoring in Industrial IoT (IIoT) environments, with a focus on resource-constrained edge devices and data privacy.
+It was developed as part of a Bachelor thesis and published at IEEE BigData 2022.

-## 🔧 Architecture
+## Architecture Overview

-This work takes a stepwise approach to this problem:
+The project follows a stepwise approach:

+1. **Autoencoder Optimization**
-1. Optimizing the performance of an autoencoder-based anomaly detection model under the given constraints.
+   Development and tuning of a lightweight autoencoder-based anomaly detection model tailored to limited compute and memory environments.

+2. **Federated Learning Integration**
-2. This model was then utilized in a federated learning framework to improve generalizability, while at the same time guaranteeing data privacy for each individual device, by not sharing actual training data but only model weights.
+   Deployment of the model in a federated learning framework to ensure data privacy by exchanging model weights instead of raw data, thereby maintaining local data ownership while improving global generalizability.

 Federated Learning IIoT Use Case Scenario                 | Federated Learning Training Cycle
 ----------------------------------------------------------|-------------------------------------------------------------------------------
 ![Federated Learning](plots/ReadMe/federated-factory.png) | ![Federated Learning Architecture](plots/ReadMe/federated-training-cycle.png)

+---

-## 📊 Evaluation & Results
+## Evaluation & Results

 To evaluate the success of this approach, we conducted a case study on a real-world industrial application of anomaly detection in rotating machines, which are commonly found in manufacturing.

-Here, we compared the performance of the (resource-efficient) federated learning approach to a (resource-efficient) centralized approach, as well as a baseline model that was resource-unconstrained.
+Here, the performances and resource demands of three configurations were compared:

+- A **baseline** model: centralized and resource-unconstrained
+- A **centralized, resource-efficient** model: trained on pooled data
+- A **federated version** of the resource-efficient model: multiple instances trained locally on disjoint data subsets, exchanging only model weights

+### Key Findings

 Our research showed, that:
-1. The proposed resource-efficient model was able to achieve similar anomaly detection performance to the baseline architecture.
+1. The proposed resource-efficient centralized model was able to achieve similar anomaly detection performance to the baseline architecture.
 2. Even when used in a federated learning framework, only able to share model weights instead of data, instances of the resource-efficient model were still able to achive equal certainty of defect predictions.
 3. At the same time, this approach succeeded in strongly improving resource consumption and guaranteeing data privacy, as no trainings data was ever required to leave individual devices.